Skip to main content

 What should I do if my child has nightmares after watching horror?

 Comfort them immediately and reassure them that movies aren't real.
-Create positive bedtime routines, use nightlights if needed, and consider temporarily avoiding horror content.
+Try creating positive bedtime routines, use nightlights if needed, and consider temporarily avoiding horror content.
 If nightmares persist, consult a child psychologist.

 How do I handle peer pressure when my child isn't ready for certain horror movies?

 Explain that families have different rules and comfort levels.
 Help your child practice saying 'My parents and I decided I'm not ready for that yet.'
-Offer alternative activities or age-appropriate scary movies they can enjoy with friends.
+Consider offering alternative activities or age-appropriate scary movies they can enjoy with friends.

 Start Planning Safe Family Movie Nights